abdullah85/theturtletourer/README.md

 # About

-To use python turtle library to give clear explanations of various concepts.
+To use python `turtle` library, `tkinter` to explore computer science, python programming, modules.

+# Installation

+Need to install `python3` and `tkinter`.
+Check the [Tk docs](https://tkdocs.com/tutorial/index.html) to check and verify if the latest version is installed.

 # References